Rhino identity revealed after being crowned winner of The Masked Singer

 She added: “I had the best time, it’s been amazing.
 I do recommend.”

-The power of their voice led Ross to believe it could be All Saints singer Shaznay Lewis while McCall thought it could be singer Samantha Fox.
+The power of her voice led Ross to believe it could be All Saints singer Shaznay Lewis while McCall thought it could be singer Samantha Fox.

 Mack opted for actress Jenna Coleman and Ora guessed actress Suzanne Shaw was behind the mask.